Rosalyn Sussman Yalow: Scientific career

-The month after graduating from Hunter College in January 1941, Rosalyn Sussman Yalow was offered a position as a teaching assistant in the physics department of the University of Illinois at Urbana-Champaign.
+The month after graduating from Hunter College in January 1941, Rosalyn Sussman Yalow was offered a position as a teaching assistant in the physics department of the University of Illinois Urbana-Champaign.
 Gaining acceptance to the physics graduate program in the college of engineering at the University of Illinois was one of the many hurdles she had to overcome as a woman in her field.
 Powerful male figures controlled opportunities for training, recognition, promotion, and many aspects of development in the field of science, and especially physics.

 When Yalow entered the university in September 1941, she was the only woman in the faculty, which comprised 400 professors and teaching assistants.
 She was the first woman since 1917 to attend or teach at this engineering college.
 Yalow credited her position at the prestigious graduate school to the shortage of male candidates during World War II.
 Being surrounded by gifted men made her aware of a wider world in science.
 They recognized her talent, they encouraged her, and they supported her.
 They were in a position to help her succeed.

 Yalow felt that other women in her field did not like her because of her ambition.
 Other women saw her curiosity as abandoning the only acceptable path for a woman in science at the time, becoming a high school science teacher, but Yalow wanted to be a physicist.
 During her time at the University of Illinois, she took extra undergraduate courses to increase her knowledge because she wanted to do original experimental research in addition to her regular teaching duties.

 For years Yalow faced criticism from women at work but she never quit nor turned her back on other young women, if she believed they had the potential to become real scientists.
 She never became an advocate for women's organizations in the field of science.
 She was even quoted as saying, "It bothers me that there are now organizations for women in science, which means they think they have to be treated differently from the men.
 I don't approve."
 Although girls and young women found a role model in her after she won her Nobel, Yalow was not a champion for improving women's treatment or representation in science.